 When many fallbacks are enabled, the situation can become soon complex and the risk for misconfigurations increases.
 MnS producers may therefore apply implementation specific strategies to reduce the risk for misconfigurations.
 For example, they may allow only for one fallback configuration to exist; if another fallback is enabled, the existing fallback configuration is overwritten.
 Or they may allow for multiple fallback configurations only if they affect different parts of the network.

-Fallback configurations can be deleted by MnS consumers, or by the MnS producer based on an implementation specific policies.
+Fallback configurations can be deleted by MnS consumers, or by the MnS producer based on implementation specific policies.

 No fallback on the activation of a fallback configuration is possible.